wooters/codalab_bash/README.md

 local dir to record the bookmark info.

 ### `cl_comment`
 This command will add a comment at the end of the currently-active worksheet.
+(This is basically just a wrapper around `cl add text "comment" .`)

 For example,

 ``` bash
 $ cl_comment "This is a comment"